andycranston/serialterm/README.md

 This serial terminal program is designed to be run and controlled by another program.
-If you want a serial terminal program for interactive (i.e. human) use then I recommend using `putty` by Simon Tahham - visit:
+If you want a serial terminal program for interactive (i.e. human) use then I recommend using `putty` by Simon Tatham - visit:

 [PuTTY: a free SSH and Telnet client](https://www.chiark.greenend.org.uk/~sgtatham/putty/)